 Community Harvest Volunteers

 Minimum age to volunteer alone is 18 years old.
 This is a great group and family volunteering opportunity, with consideration to the minimum recommended age of 8 years old.
+This volunteer opportunity is able to accommodate groups up to maximum 30 people.
+Please note that your own transportation is required to get to the farm, which is located in Stittsville.

 Frequently Asked Questions